 - Participants will send their results (a written report and a video clip) by email to the review panel.

-- Feedback from the panel will be used by participants to improve their results as they prepare for final evaluation.
+- Feedback from the panel will be used by participants to improve their final results.

 Step 4 – Final evaluation

-Participants will submit their final results to the the review panel, including:
+Participants will present their final results to the review panel.

 - A written report

 Their contribution may be used to increase knowledge used in the formulation of new policies that will eradication of poverty through access to education for girls and women in Canada, thus promoting their empowerment.

 Step 5 – Announcement of winners